neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_2_Aura_Agents/README.md

 Try asking: **"Tell me about Apple's SEC filing and their major investors"**

-The agent recognizes this matches the `get_company_overview` template and executes the pre-defined Cypher query with "APPLE INC" as the parameter.
+The agent recognizes this matches the `get_company_overview` template and executes the pre-defined Cypher query with "Apple Inc." as the parameter.

 ![Apple Query Agent](images/apple_query_agent.png)